fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 To create an annotation group, all you have to do is create each annotation item as an object within the same `groups → items` object array.
 When you group multiple annotations together, you can easily manipulate common functional and cosmetic properties, as well as position them, using the following attributes:

-* Specify a unique identification string for the annotation group, using the **id** attribute.
+* Specify a unique identification string for the annotation group, using the `id` attribute.

-* Specify the x coordinate of the starting position of the group with respect to the leftmost position (taken as 0) of the chart, using the **x** attribute.
-Note that if you also configure it individually for the annotation item(s) within the group, then the value of the **x** attribute for the item will be relative to the value of the **x** attribute for the group.
+* Specify the x coordinate of the starting position of the group with respect to the leftmost position (taken as 0) of the chart, using the `x` attribute.
+Note that if you also configure it individually for the annotation item(s) within the group, then the value of the `x` attribute for the item will be relative to the value of the `x` attribute for the group.

-* Specify the y coordinate of the starting position of the group with respect to the topmost position (taken as 0) of the chart, using the **y** attribute.
-Note that if you also configure it individually for the annotation item(s) within the group, then the value of the **y** attribute for the item will be relative to the value of the **y** attribute for the group.
+* Specify the y coordinate of the starting position of the group with respect to the topmost position (taken as 0) of the chart, using the `y` attribute.
+Note that if you also configure it individually for the annotation item(s) within the group, then the value of the `y` attribute for the item will be relative to the value of the `y` attribute for the group.

-* Set the value of the **autoScale** attribute to `1`, to automatically scale the annotation group, if you resize a chart.
+* Set the value of the `autoScale` attribute to `1`, to automatically scale the annotation group, if you resize a chart.

-* Set the value of the **scaleText** attribute to `1`, to automatically scale text annotations in the annotation group, if you resize a chart.
+* Set the value of the `scaleText` attribute to `1`, to automatically scale text annotations in the annotation group, if you resize a chart.

-* Set the value of the **scaleImages** attribute to `1`, to automatically scale image annotations in the annotation group, if you resize a chart.
+* Set the value of the `scaleImages` attribute to `1`, to automatically scale image annotations in the annotation group, if you resize a chart.

-* Set the value of the **constrainedScale** attribute to `1`, to retain the aspect ratio (height:width) of annotations, even when they are scaled.
+* Set the value of the `constrainedScale` attribute to `1`, to retain the aspect ratio (height:width) of annotations, even when they are scaled.

-* Set the value of the **showBelow** attribute to `1`, to prevent annotations in the group from overlapping the data plots.
+* Set the value of the `showBelow` attribute to `1`, to prevent annotations in the group from overlapping the data plots.
 The annotations will then be shown below the data plots.

-* Specify the original width of the chart (in which the annotation renders as intended), using the **origW** attribute.
+* Specify the original width of the chart (in which the annotation renders as intended), using the `origW` attribute.
 Note that this value is used as the reference width while automatically scaling annotations, if you resize a chart.

-* Specify the original height of the chart (in which the annotation renders as intended), using the **origH** attribute.
+* Specify the original height of the chart (in which the annotation renders as intended), using the `origH` attribute.
 Note that this value is used as the reference width while automatically scaling annotations, if you resize a chart.

-* Specify the value to be added to the x coordinate position value of the final annotation items on the x-axis, using the **xShift** attribute.
-Note that if you place an annotation at 100 pixels left and set the value of **xShift** to 50, then the effective value of the x coordinate for the annotation will add up to 150 pixels.
+* Specify the value to be added to the x coordinate position value of the final annotation items on the x-axis, using the `xShift` attribute.
+Note that if you place an annotation at 100 pixels left and set the value of `xShift` to 50, then the effective value of the x coordinate for the annotation will add up to 150 pixels.
 Also, whenever you apply scaling, the value of this attribute is included within the scale factor.

-* Specify the value to be added to the y coordinate position value of the final annotation items on the y-axis, using the **yShift** attribute.
-Note that if you place an annotation at 100 pixels from the top and set the value of **yShift** to 50, then the effective value of the y coordinate for the annotation will add up to 150 pixels.
+* Specify the value to be added to the y coordinate position value of the final annotation items on the y-axis, using the `yShift` attribute.
+Note that if you place an annotation at 100 pixels from the top and set the value of `yShift` to 50, then the effective value of the y coordinate for the annotation will add up to 150 pixels.
 Also, whenever you apply scaling, the value of this attribute is included within the scale factor.

-* Specify the value to be added to all annotation groups along the x coordinate, using the **grpXShift** attribute.
-The difference between **xShift** and this attribute is that, during scaling, **xShift** is included within the scale factor whereas **grpXShift** is excluded.
+* Specify the value to be added to all annotation groups along the x coordinate, using the `grpXShift` attribute.
+The difference between `xShift` and this attribute is that, during scaling, `xShift` is included within the scale factor whereas `grpXShift` is excluded.

-* Specify the value to be added to all annotation groups along the y coordinate, using the **grpYShift** attribute.
-The difference between **yShift** and this attribute is that, during scaling, **yShift** is included within the scale factor whereas **grpYShift** is excluded.
+* Specify the value to be added to all annotation groups along the y coordinate, using the `grpYShift` attribute.
+The difference between `yShift` and this attribute is that, during scaling, `yShift` is included within the scale factor whereas `grpYShift` is excluded.

-* Specify the transparency (between `0` for transparent and `100` for opaque) for the group of annotations, using the **alpha** attribute.
+* Specify the transparency (between `0` for transparent and `100` for opaque) for the group of annotations, using the `alpha` attribute.

-* Set the value of the **visible** attribute of a group of annotations to `0`, to hide the group.
+* Set the value of the `visible` attribute of a group of annotations to `0`, to hide the group.

-* Set the value of the **showShadow** attribute to `1`, to show a shadow effect for the annotation group.
+* Set the value of the `showShadow` attribute to `1`, to show a shadow effect for the annotation group.

-* Specify the hex color code for the annotation group, using the **color** attribute.
+* Specify the hex color code for the annotation group, using the `color` attribute.

-* Specify the font family for all the text annotation(s) in the annotation group, using the **font** attribute.
+* Specify the font family for all the text annotation(s) in the annotation group, using the `font` attribute.

-* Specify the font size for all the text annotation(s) in the annotation group, using the **fontSize** attribute.
+* Specify the font size for all the text annotation(s) in the annotation group, using the `fontSize` attribute.

-* Specify the horizontal alignment for all text annotation(s), using the **textAlign** attribute.
+* Specify the horizontal alignment for all text annotation(s), using the `textAlign` attribute.

-* Specify the vertical alignment for all text annotation(s), using the **textVAlign** attribute.
+* Specify the vertical alignment for all text annotation(s), using the `textVAlign` attribute.

-* Specify whether text annotation(s) are to be rotated, using the **rotateText** attribute.
+* Specify whether text annotation(s) are to be rotated, using the `rotateText` attribute.
 Note that this attribute takes `0` (default), `1`, `left`, and `right`, as values.

-* Set the value of the **wrapText** attribute to `1`, to automatically wrap words that are too long to fit in a line, to the next one.
+* Set the value of the `wrapText` attribute to `1`, to automatically wrap words that are too long to fit in a line, to the next one.

-* Specify the URL to which you will be redirected if you click the annotation group, using the **link** attribute.
+* Specify the URL to which you will be redirected if you click the annotation group, using the `link` attribute.

-* Specify the tooltip for the annotation group using the **toolText** attribute.
+* Specify the tooltip for the annotation group using the `toolText` attribute.

-* Specify a list of hex color codes, if the group has to be rendered with a gradient effect, using the **fillColor** attribute.
+* Specify a list of hex color codes, if the group has to be rendered with a gradient effect, using the `fillColor` attribute.

-* Specify the fill color ratio for an annotation group, if the group has to be rendered with a gradient effect, using the **fillRatio** attribute.
-Note that this attribute is useful only if you specify multiple colors using the **fillColor** attribute.
+* Specify the fill color ratio for an annotation group, if the group has to be rendered with a gradient effect, using the `fillRatio` attribute.
+Note that this attribute is useful only if you specify multiple colors using the `fillColor` attribute.
 It is a comma-separated list of numbers that lie between 0 and 100.
-The number of values you provide for this attribute should be the same as that for the **fillColor** attribute.
+The number of values you provide for this attribute should be the same as that for the `fillColor` attribute.
 In case the number of ratio values is less than the number of colors you provide, the last of the comma-separated values is repeated for the remaining colors.
 The summation of these values should not exceed 100.

-> Note: These attributes belong to the **annotations** → **groups** object array.
+> These attributes belong to the **annotations** → **groups** object array.

 Refer to the code below: